 (2) So far as a trade mark is registered without limitation of colour, it shall be deemed to be registered for all colours.

-Colour specifications in your logo: Why and When?
+Colour Specifications in Your Logo: Why and When?

 Most of the well-known brands all over the world have their trademark registered under two applications one that is black and white and the second one that is in colour.
-However, that would be costlier for the businesses at initial level.
-Start-ups and new companies may initially just file in black and white or can apply for logo in colour if that colour plays an essential role i.e. when the colour combination is very essential for your brand creation or when your customers associate specific colours on your trademark with your products or services.
+However, that would be costlier for the businesses at the initial level.
+Start-ups and new companies may initially just file in black and white or can apply for a logo in colour if that colour plays an essential role i.e. when the colour combination is very essential for your brand creation or when your customers associate specific colours with your trademark with your products or services.
 We also see companies like Apple and Google who initially did not claim any colour for their trademark.

-In case the brand name registration in India is already done with colour specifications, a new application would be required to be made in black and white to gain an extended protection as trademark cannot be changed once registered.
+In case the brand name registration in India is already done with colour specifications, a new application would be required to be made in black and white to gain extended protection as the trademark cannot be changed once registered.

-For example: Certain brands/products that are recognized by colour/colour scheme like Parachute Coconut Oil, which is recognized by the dark blue of its bottle; Cadbury is recognized through the purple packaging.
+For example, Certain brands/products that are recognized by colour/colour scheme like Parachute Coconut Oil, which is recognized by the dark blue of its bottle; Cadbury is recognized through the purple packaging.

-The Trademark Registry has investigated on this issue where it provides that a subjective examination should be done for colour trademarks.
-It emphasizes on the fact that for a colour to be registrable, the main factor would be if the proprietor has used the mark distinctively to educate the public that the colour itself is a trade mark.
-In addition to that, in the recent on-going case of the famous shoe brand Christian Louboutin, the company has filed a trademark application all over the world under a single colour i.e. Red, with the claim that its red sole has acquired the characteristic of a well-known mark after its continuous use since the year 1992.
-The “Red Sole” has been considered as a special feature that has become the brand and is recognised all around the world by this special style.
+The Trademark Registry has investigated this issue where it provides that a subjective examination should be done for colour trademarks.
+It emphasizes the fact that for a colour to be registrable, the main factor would be if the proprietor has used the mark distinctively to educate the public that the colour itself is a trade mark.
+In addition to that, in the recent ongoing case of the famous shoe brand Christian Louboutin, the company has filed a trademark application all over the world under a single colour i.e. Red, with the claim that its red sole has acquired the characteristic of a well-known mark after its continuous use since the year 1992.
+The “Red Sole” has been considered a special feature that has become the brand and is recognised all around the world by this special style.

 To sum up, there are frequent new changes and challenges that come up every year as part of the modernization process, a colour trademark is registrable and enforceable in India, only if it can identify the brand owner as the source of the product/service and if it distinguishes the products/services sold or manufactured by the owner from similar products/services of other manufacturers.
-The first step for any new company who wants to register their logo should initially do it in a black and white format and with time after the trademark has gained enough recognition go for colour specific version.
+The first step for any new company that wants to register their logo should initially do it in a black and white format and with time after the trademark has gained enough recognition go for a colour-specific version.
 In any case, all versions need to be protected by registration under the Trade Marks Act.

 LegalWiz.in can help you with brand name registration in India online at an affordable cost.
-If you are seeking assistance from experts to register your mark, or have any other concerns regarding intellectual property protection feel free to get in touch with our expert at email@example.com.
+If you are seeking assistance from experts to register your mark or have any other concerns regarding intellectual property protection feel free to get in touch with our expert at email@example.com.